nickydraz/Mobile_App_Project_4/README.md

 Project 3 will be your first step into mobile game development.

-I have constructed a game engine loosely based off of the CannonApp game.
-You can use my engine, or build your own (Warning: it took me about 8 hours to build the engine).
 You will need to design a game with the following:
 - A player avatar
-  - Stage 1: Spawns at a fixed location, fires towards the location the player taps
+  - Stage 1: <strike>Spawns at a fixed location,</strike> fires towards the location the player taps
   - Stage 2: Spawns at a fixed location.
 Players can drag the avatar and tap to fire, fires in a straight line
 - Multiple types of enemies
   - Stage 1: Enemies spawn at random intervals in random locations and remain stationary